wxxedu/obsidianki4/README.md

 # obsidianki 4

+**Please back-up your vault regularly while using this add-on!**

 This is a [Anki](https://github.com/ankitects) add-on that would import your files from [Obsidian](https://obsidian.md) into Anki while preserving the wiki-links.
 Each file in Obsidianki will be converted to a single note in Anki.
-It does so by searching through your vault for the file with the name specified, and generates an Obsidian url from the path.
+It does so by searching through your vault for the file with the name specified and generating an Obsidian url from the path.

 Its github page is [obsidianki4](https://github.com/wxxedu/obsidianki4).